Esi-Mena/Instagram/Documents/Milestone-2/Design/data-outline.md

   - Blocked (people who have blocked the user)
   - User posts (tied to user who made them but also a seperate thing)
   - Comments on posts
-  - Whether they have dark mode on or off
   - Notifications (displayed on the hud)
 - Posts
   - Likes (maybe tied to the user who made them)